practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 ### Oz versus Python in Windows 11 - speed part

-What I then could have done is a little benchmark for [Oz](./random_streams_for_perf_stats.oz) versus [Python](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Python/random_streams_for_perf_stats.py) in the same Windows 11 PC.
+What I then could have done is a little benchmark for Oz versus Python in the same Windows 11 PC.
 Here are the statistics:

 programming language | mean of 10 runs in milliseconds | standard deviation in milliseconds
 --- | --- | ---
 Oz 1.4.0 with ozengine | 513 | 16.6
 Python 3.13.9 + numpy-2.3.5 | 208 | 7.8

+Now, Python with its [io.StringIO](https://docs.python.org/3/library/io.html#io.StringIO) class, which can be used for efficient string building, is clearly beating Oz.

 <br/>